jy-gh/RecentFiles/README.md

 ```
 usage: recent_files [-h] [-c CHANGED_WITHIN] [-d DIR] [--fd-command FD_COMMAND] [-H]
-                    [-i IGNORE_FILE] [-l LIMIT] [-o {text,json}] [--reverse] [-t FILETYPES]
+                    [-i IGNORE_FILE] [-m MAX_RESULTS] [-o {text,json}] [--reverse]
+                    [-t FILETYPES]

 Finds recent files

 optional arguments:
   -h, --help            show this help message and exit
   -c CHANGED_WITHIN, --changed-within CHANGED_WITHIN
-                        Changed within 1h, 2d, 5min, etc.; the default is 7d
+                        changed within 1h, 2d, 5min, etc.; the default is 7d
-  -d DIR, --dir DIR     Directory to start search from; the default is the current directory
+  -d DIR, --dir DIR     directory to start search from; the default is the current directory
   --fd-command FD_COMMAND
-                        Path to the fd(1) command; the default is /opt/local/bin/fd
+                        path to the fd(1) command; the default is /opt/local/bin/fd
-  -H, --hidden          Show hidden files; the default is not to show hidden files
+  -H, --hidden          show hidden files; the default is not to show hidden files
   -i IGNORE_FILE, --ignore-file IGNORE_FILE
-                        Path to the Git-format ignore file for search exclusions, optional
+                        path to the Git-format ignore file for search exclusions, optional
-  -l LIMIT, --limit LIMIT
+  -m MAX_RESULTS, --max-results MAX_RESULTS
-                        Limit number of results to LIMIT; the default is to return all results
+                        only return MAX_RESULTS items; the default is to return all results
   -o {text,json}, --output-format {text,json}
-                        Output format, default is text; json is for use by Alfred
+                        output format, default is text; json is for use by Alfred
-  --reverse             Reverse the sorting order; default is newest files first
+  --reverse             reverse the sorting order; the default is newest files first
   -t FILETYPES, --filetype FILETYPES
-                        Filetype, as supported by fd; the default is "f"; the argument may be
+                        filetype, as supported by fd; the default is "f"; the argument may be
                         repeated or combined, so both (1) and (2) are allowed: (1) --filetype
                         fd (2) --filetype f --filetype d
 ```